 The regular price for this course is $159.99, but you can register for a substantial discount at this link.

 (You can also use this same link to access some free preview videos, including instruction on how to use the CBT method called “normalizing” which helps people make sense of their experiences, and reduces “fear of madness.”)

 - “Thank you!
 My perspective on psychosis has changed.
 I was trained in the psychiatric/medical model and I now see psychosis in a different light!”

 - “Being a therapist and supervisor who wants to expose other therapists and students to CBTp, this is a great place to start.
 Ron describes and explains the elements of person-centered psychotherapy and CBTp quite well, giving a good foundation for interested students and practitioners to build upon…… Nicely done.”

 - “Meaty exceptional material, very engaging and enjoyable.
 I have had some CBT training but this is by far the best approach that is person centered and offers real promise in being helpful!
 I actually looked forward to each lecture with a sense of anticipation and discovery.”

 - “Ron Unger provides an insightful and multi-dimensional view of working from a cognitive behavioral perspective with those who struggle with strained reasoning and or serious “mental illness”.
 He provides clear interventions from the CBT perspective and the role playing videos are helpful and entertaining.
 Highly recommended to all interested in helping people “RECOVER”!”

-Cost: $50 for “lifetime access.”
-That means even after you complete the course, you can go back and review any of the videos or other material as often as you like, with no time limit.
+Remember that even after you complete the course, you can go back and review any of the videos or other material as often as you like, with no time limit.